JuliaPlots/Plots.jl/docs/src/attributes.md

 plotattr(:Axis)
 ```

-Once you acquire the list of attributes, you can either use the aliases of a specific attribute or investigate a specific attribut to print that attribute's aliases and its description.
+Once you acquire the list of attributes, you can either use the aliases of a specific attribute or investigate a specific attribute to print that attribute's aliases and its description.

 ```@repl attr
 # Specific Attribute Example